Oscan language: Lines 8-13

 (8) ...
 Whatever magistrate shall hereafter hold an assembly in suit involving the death penalty (9) or a fine, let him make the people pronounce judgment, after having sworn that they will such judgment (10) render, as they believe to be for the best public good, and let him prevent anyone from, in this matter, (11) swearing with guile.
 If anyone shall act or hold a council contrary to this, let the fine be 2000 sesterces.
-And if any magistrate prefers to fix the fine, he may do so, provided it is less than half the property (13) of the guilty person.
+And if any magistrate prefers to fix the fine, he may do so, provided it is less than the fine (13) already set.